brantondemoss/brantondemoss.github.io/writing/kata.md

 There is something deeply interesting in the fact that defining state values by evaluating *random* rollouts to the end actually provides a meaningful approximation of "true value".
 It seems tautological when spelled out, but truly "good" moves really do have a greater proportion of trajectories leading to victory, and **random sampling** is enough to approximate their value.

 ## Neural Networks
 If the heuristics of board evaluation and move selection are so hard to program, so hard to even specify, how can humans play Go so well?
-Some experts can read many variations out very quickly, but nothing like the hundreds of millions per second of Deep Blue (obviously).
+Some experts can read many variations out very quickly, but nothing like the hundreds of millions per second of Deep Blue.

 Human move selection intuition is *excellent*.
 At a glance, a very small number of moves stand out as worth considering.
 From the experience of many games of Go, we seem to be able to learn a sharp sense of which moves work, and which moves don't.
 We also have the advantage of being able to read Go theory, which is the distilled experience of many others over millennia (incorporating symbolic knowledge into learning systems is an unsolved problem).